 All three cards have different earning structures by design.
 This is nice because business owners can get and use multiple cards without any redundancies.

 The Business Platinum has the weakest earning structure of the bunch.
 But that doesn’t mean it’s terrible.
-This card earns 5x MR points for flights booked directly with the airline and travel from amextravel.com.
+This card earns 5x MR points for travel booked on amextravel.com.
 It also earns 1.5x points for all non-bonus purchases of at least $5,000.
 This is a nice boost for larger businesses with heavy expenses.
 Furthermore, all non-bonus spend under $5,000 will earn just one point per dollar.

 The Business Gold Card earns 4x MR points on two categories of choice (for the first $150,000 in purchases).
 It also earns 2x points on the remaining categories and 1x points on all other purchases.

 The categories to choose from are:

 - Advertising (TV, radio, and online only)